alien4cloud/alien4cloud-go-client/examples/run-workflow/README.md

 # Run a workflow

-This example shows how the Alien4Cloud go client can be used to undeploy and delete an application.
+This example shows how the Alien4Cloud go client can be used to run a workflow on a deployed application.

 ## Prerequisites